 - The landlord may require that a licensed or otherwise qualified trades person make any such modifications to ensure that the work is completed in a manner consistent with good workmanship.

-3. Reasonable Accommodations for Animals: Sometimes people with disabilities need animals to help them be more functional.
+3. Reasonable Accommodations for Animals: Some people with disabilities use service animals to assist them with daily tasks or to alert them when something is wrong.
 This may be an obvious relationship (a seeing eye dog for someone who is visually impaired), or a less obvious one (an emotional support animal for someone coping with PTSD).
 We have a whole web page about pets and service animals (and how they are different), so check it out.
 Here are the basics: